-I have had the pleasure of facilitating the MY HERO Global Learning Circles for the past 10 years.
-Learning Circles bring the world into your classroom and your classroom into the world.
-Over a 4 month period teachers and students from around the world collaborate and learn about each other, each others cultures, communities and of course, HEROES.
+MY HERO Learning Circles, a partnership with iEARN (International Education and Resource Network), brings the world into your classroom and your classroom into the world.
+Teachers and students from around the world collaborate and learn about each other, each others cultures, communities and of course, HEROES.

-ORGANIZER PAGES that capture ALL of their classes works
+SHOWCASE ORGANIZER PAGES that capture ALL of their class's multimedia projects.

 "It was such a great time, the time we shared, my students and I, with you during this project.
 We enjoyed researching and writing about our heroes.
 As we enjoy reading about yours!
 No doubt this experience will gather us again next year.
 Teacher "Aziz", Abdelaziz Rhazzali

 Our students had a fantastic experience participating in the iEARN Global Collaboration Learning Circle.
 Communicating with other classrooms around the world is an extremely beneficial opportunity for students who live in a rural area such as ours to catch a glimpse of other cultures and to consider similarities and differences amongst our world's peoples.
 The My Hero: Call to Action Learning Circle that our students participated in through the iEARN Learning Circle afforded students the opportunity to examine their own thoughts and beliefs about the qualities and characteristics true heroes possess.
 Furthermore, the circle helped our classrooms around the world to focus on universally important issues and concerns.
 Our students here at South Callaway were inspired by the ideas shared by others.
 Communicating with other students, teachers and Circle facilitators encouraged them to learn more, dig deeper and take more risks.
 This is an experience that all students may gain much from!